mnlipp/osgi-getting-started/CombiningComponents.md

 Having several components is easy, we simply write several bundles.
 But how about the interaction?
 Can classes from one component simply be used by another component?
 Well, they cannot.
 As I mentioned in a footnote earlier, OSGi is on its basic layer not a component framework.
-Rather, its a framework for managing modules -- which sometimes happen to be components[^several].
+Rather, it's a framework for managing modules -- which sometimes happen to be components[^several].

 [^several]: OSGi, with its various specifications, addresses several,